Ju1-js/CssPeriodicTable/README.markdown

 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/ju1-js/pen/MWrVMQL](https://codepen.io/ju1-js/pen/MWrVMQL).

-I created this project to familiarize myself with PUG and Sass and had a ton of fun doing it.
-CSS only.
+I created this project to learn a bit more about JavaScript, (js)fetch, JSON and a bit of animation.